Coronavirus and chronic diseases: what to do to those at risk

 So far, all people have been advised to isolate themselves and maintain a distance in order to reduce the likelihood of infection and the spread of coronavirus.
 People at risk are urged to follow these tips.

 Since early April, the UK's National Health Service has asked about 1,5 million Britons at high risk of complications - for example, those currently undergoing cancer treatment or immunosuppressive therapy - to isolate themselves at home for 12 weeks to protect themselves.
 These people receive special recommendations from doctors.

 Those who are among the listed categories but have not received a letter from the National Health Service are asked to contact their family doctor immediately.

 Asthma UK specialists advise that you continue to use the prophylactic inhaler as directed by your doctor.
 This will reduce the risk of a sudden asthma attack if any respiratory virus, including coronavirus, gets into the airways.

 Also carry another inhaler with you at all times to relieve symptoms if they do occur.

 Daily measure and record in your diary your peak expiratory flow rate, if there is a special measuring device (peak flow meter).
 So you will know for sure whether the asthmatic symptoms worsen, so you can distinguish them from the symptoms of coronavirus.

 I am an old man.
 Should I self-isolate?

-According to the latest recommendations, everyone - regardless of age - should so far refrain from any social contacts, except the inevitable, in order to stop the spread of the virus and protect the most vulnerable members of society.
-Accordingly, even family and friends should be avoided.
+According to the latest recommendations, everyone - regardless of age - should refrain from any social contact, except the inevitable ones, in order to stop the spread of the virus and protect the most vulnerable members of society.
+Accordingly, you should avoid even meeting with family and friends.

 This is especially important for people over 70 and those who have chronic illnesses; because in case of infection they face a severe course of the disease.